DigitalPublishingToolkit/TOD51Archiving_Activism/md/09Chapter8.md

-‘\[a\]rchival principles and functions developed largely in the context of nineteenth-century bureaucratic states’[^10Chapter8_17] and much still current and established archival theory and praxis remains rooted directly in such record-keeping systems.
+‘\[a\]rchival principles and functions developed largely in the context of nineteenth-century bureaucratic states’[^10Chapter8_17] and much still current and established archival theory and praxis remains rooted directly in such recordkeeping systems.
 Two texts, in particular, remain foundational to present-day archival praxis.
 The *Handleiding voor het ordenen en beschrijven van archieven* \[*Manual for the arrangement and description of archives*\] (1898), known colloquially as the *Dutch